gluzangi/cosmos-hub-node-iac/playbooks/roles/cosmos-node/README.md

 #### Requirements
 -----------------

-- Go 1.16+ or later is required for the Cosmos SDK.
+- Go 1.16+ or later is an essential requirement for the cosmos-SDK.
 - Ansible 4.0+
 - Python 3.6+
+- Docker 20.10+
+- docker-compose 1.28+

 #### Role Variables
 -------------------

 The settable variables for this role should go into vars/main.yml, and any variables that can/should be set via parameters to the role.
-At the minimum Service-Account-User and $HOME with a corresponding cosmos-SDK version can set as following:-
+Minimum requirements to launch a node with Service-Account-User running a particular cosmos-SDK version can be set as follows :-

 - sa_user: "figment"
 - sa_user_home: "/home/figment"
 - cosmos_sdk_ver: "v6.0.0"
+- block_height: "9672930"
+- block_hash: "0BA9E883DCED83A35CF7913448C65367D3151BD1CF281D0155312F057881A68B"

 #### Playbook Execution Examples
 --------------------------------